Yorko/mlcourse.ai/README.md

 Throughout the course we are maintaining a student rating.
 It takes into account credits scored in assignments and Kaggle competitions.
 Top students (according to the final rating) will be listed on a special Wiki page.

 ### Community
-Discussions between students are held in the **#eng_mlcourse_open** channel of the OpenDataScience Slack team.
+Discussions between students are held in the **#mlcourse_ai** channel of the OpenDataScience Slack team.
 Fill in [this form](https://drive.google.com/open?id=1_pDNuVHwBxV5wuOcdaXoxBZneyAQcqfOl4V2qkqKbNQ) to get an invitation.
 The form will also ask you some personal questions, don't hesitate :wave:

 ### Wiki Pages
 - [Prerequisites: Python, math and DevOps](https://github.com/Yorko/mlcourse_open/wiki/Prerequisites:-Python,-math-and-DevOps) – how to get prepared for the course